blvunt/Central-Discord-Anti/README.md

-# Guardian
+# CENTRAL ANTI NUKE
-Guardian, a purpose built anti-nuke Discord bot.
+Central Anti Nuke, a purpose built anti-nuke Discord bot.

 ---

-#### How Guardian Works
+#### How Central Works

-Guardian allows server owners to set strict limits on administration actions.
+Central allows server owners to set strict limits on administration actions.
 These actions include: bans, kicks, channel creations/deletions, and role creations/deletions.
 Once these limits are met, their Discord permissions are automatically revoked via removing all of their roles.

 ---